DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - Automatically with the `DD_TAGS` environment variable (tags must be a comma-separated list of strings).

 ## 3. (optional) Send logs to EU or to a proxy

+### Send logs through TCP

+By default, the forwarder sends logs using HTTPS through the port 443.

+If you would rather use raw TCP, set the environment variable `DD_USE_TCP` to `true`.

 ### Send logs to EU